tvhahn/ml-tool-wear/README.md

 # Anomaly Detection for Tool Wear Monitoring Using a Disentangled-Variational-Autoencoder
 Demonstration of anomaly detection on the [UC Berkeley milling data set](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/) using a disentangled-variational-autoencoder (beta-VAE).
 The method is described in my MASc thesis, *[Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring](https://qspace.library.queensu.ca/handle/1974/28150)*.

-Please cite my research if you use it in any of your papers.
+Feel free to cite my research if you use it in any academic research.
 ```
 @phdthesis{von2020feature,
   title={Feature Engineering and End-to-End Deep Learning in Tool Wear Monitoring},